DavieDavieDave/jIRCBot/README.md

         <jIRCBot> It's heads

 # Know user commands
 Commands known IRC users can use.
+Users can be added and removed using the `!adduser` and `!deluser` owner commands.

 ### Add knowledge